sharebot-joe/TriviaGame/README.md

 [Start Game](https://sharebot-joe.github.io/TriviaGame/ "Seattle SuperSonics Trivia Game")

 Are you a diehard SuperSonics fan?
-Test your knowledge with 10 challenging trivia questions featuring a variety of SuperSonics legends!
+Test your knowledge with 10 challenging trivia questions featuring your favorite SuperSonics legends!

-Click the link above to get started.
+Click the link above to begin.

-Once the game load, click the button in the center of the screen to begin.

 Each question will be timed.
 You'll see how you did at the end of the game.